Pride: Sin and self-acceptance

+In his book Mere Christianity, C.S.
+Lewis calls pride "the great sin", arguing that "it is Pride which has been the chief cause of misery in every nation and every family since the world began."

 Terry Cooper describes excessive pride (along with low self-esteem) as an important framework in which to describe the human condition.
 He examines and compares the Augustinian-Niebuhrian conviction that pride is primary, the feminist concept of pride as being absent in the experience of women, the humanistic psychology position that pride does not adequately account for anyone's experience, and the humanistic psychology idea that if pride emerges, it is always a false front designed to protect an undervalued self.

-He considers that the work of certain Neo-Freudian psychoanalysts, namely Karen Horney, and offers promise in addressing what he describes as a "deadlock between the overvalued and undervalued self."
+He considers the work of certain Neo-Freudian psychoanalysts, namely Karen Horney, and offers promise in addressing what he describes as a "deadlock between the overvalued and undervalued self".

 Cooper refers to their work in describing the connection between religious and psychological pride as well as sin to describe how a neurotic pride system underlies an appearance of self-contempt and low self-esteem:

-The "idealized self," the "tyranny of the should," the "pride system," and the nature of self-hate all point toward the intertwined relationship between neurotic pride and self-contempt.
-Understanding how a neurotic pride system underlies an appearance of self-contempt and low self-esteem.
+The "idealized self", the "tyranny of the should", the "pride system", and the nature of self-hate all point toward the intertwined relationship between neurotic pride and self-contempt.
+This framework helps in understanding how a neurotic pride system underlies an appearance of self-contempt and low self-esteem.

 Thus, hubris, which is an exaggerated form of self-esteem, is sometimes actually a lie used to cover the lack of self-esteem the hubristic person feels deep down.

 Hubris and group narcissism

-Hubris is associated with more intra-individual negative outcomes and expressions of aggression and hostility.
+Hubris is associated with more intra-individual negative outcomes and is often associated with expressions of aggression and hostility.
 Hubris is not necessarily associated with high self-esteem but with highly fluctuating or variable self-esteem.
-Excessive feelings of hubris tend to create conflict and sometimes to terminate close relationships, which has led it to be understood as one of the few emotions with no clear positive or adaptive functions.
+Excessive hubris tends to create conflict and sometimes leads to the termination of close relationships, which has led it to be understood as one of the few emotions with no clear positive or adaptive functions.

-A group that boasts, gloats, or denigrates others tends to become a group with low social status or to be vulnerable to threats from other groups. "[H]ubristic, pompous displays of group pride might be a sign of group insecurity rather than a sign of strength," while those who express pride by being filled with humility whilst focusing on members' efforts and hard work tend to achieve high social standing in both the adult public and personal eyes.
+A group that boasts, gloats, or denigrates others tends to become a group with low social status or to be vulnerable to threats from other groups.
+UC Davis associate professor of psychology Cynthia Pickett, who has researched collective pride, has said that "hubristic, pompous displays of group pride might actually be a sign of group insecurity as opposed to a sign of strength".
+Pickett found that those who express pride by being filled with humility while focusing on members' efforts and hard work tend to achieve high social standing.
+Hubristic pride occurs when we experience pride in the absence of an eliciting event or even for eliciting events that we did not achieve.

-Research from the University of Sydney found that hubristic pride correlates with arrogance and self-aggrandizement, and promotes prejudice and discrimination.
-But authentic pride is associated with self-confidence and accomplishment and promotes more positive attitudes toward outgroups and stigmatized individuals.
+Research from the University of Sydney found that hubristic pride is correlated with arrogance and self-aggrandizement and promotes prejudice and discrimination.
+However, authentic pride is associated with self-confidence and accomplishment and promotes more positive attitudes toward out-groups and stigmatized individuals.